spuiuk/spuiuk.github.io/notes/odf/cephcsi_developer.md

 make run-e2e E2E_ARGS="--deploy-rbd=false --deploy-nfs=true --test-cephfs=false --test-rbd=false --test-nfs=true --delete-namespace-on-failure=false"
 ```
+## Steps to take before pushing a commit to a Pull Request

+- Once your code is acceptable and you have manually tested your code.
+- Run linter to ensure the code is acceptable to the linters used.
+Use the command "make go-lint"
+- Build the ceph-csi image and push to your test repo following the script above.
+- Run test scripts using the scripts above.
+- Push to the Pull Request.

 ## To deploy your test ceph-csi using the examples in the rook directory